17 May 2021

 Evidence shows that there are things that can be done to help reduce individuals’ risk of dementia or delay young onset.
 These include keeping active, eating healthily and exercising your mind.

-Many people with mild-to-moderate dementia are able to stay in their own home and live well if they have adequate support.
+Many people with mild-to-moderate dementia are able to stay in their own home and live well.
+Especially if they have adequate support.
 Being in familiar surroundings can help people cope better with their condition.

 Wendy Mitchell was diagnosed with young-onset dementia at the age of 58.